Scurvy: Prevention by food

-Scurvy can be prevented by a diet that includes uncooked vitamin C-rich foods such as amla, bell peppers (sweet peppers), blackcurrants, broccoli, chili peppers, citrus fruits (lemon, lime, orange, etc), kiwifruit, and parsley.
-Other sources rich in vitamin C are dandelion, raw liver (23.6 mg/100 grams), sauerkraut, and many fruits such as guava, papaya, strawberries, and tomato.
-It is also found in vegetables, such as brussels sprouts, cabbage, potatoes, and spinach.
-Some fruits and vegetables not high in vitamin C may be pickled in lemon juice, which is high in vitamin C. Nutritional supplements that provide ascorbic acid well above what is required to prevent scurvy may cause adverse health effects.
+Scurvy can be prevented by a diet that includes uncooked vitamin C-rich foods providing as little as 10 mg of vitamin C per day.
+Common examples in typical serving amounts include kiwifruit, grapefruit, strawberries, bell peppers, and citrus fruits.
+About five servings per day of fresh fruits and vegetables supply enough vitamin C to exceed the scurvy threshold by 10-fold.
+Nutritional supplements that provide ascorbic acid well above what is required to prevent scurvy may cause adverse health effects.

-Uncooked fresh meat from animals, notably internal organs, contains enough vitamin C to prevent scurvy, and even partly treat it.
+Uncooked fresh meat from animals, notably internal organs such as liver, contains enough vitamin C to prevent scurvy, and even partly treat it.

-Scott's 1902 Antarctic expedition used fresh seal meat and increased allowance of bottled fruits, whereby complete recovery from incipient scurvy was reported to have taken less than two weeks.
+Scott's 1902 Antarctic expedition used fresh seal meat and increased allowance of bottled fruits which reportedly led to complete recovery from incipient scurvy in less than two weeks.

 Treatment

-Scurvy will improve with doses of vitamin C as low as 10 mg per day though doses of around 100 mg per day are typically recommended.
+Scurvy will improve with doses of vitamin C as low as 10 mg per day, though doses of around 100 mg per day are typically recommended.
 Most people make a full recovery within 2 weeks.

 History

 Symptoms of scurvy have been recorded in Ancient Egypt as early as 1550 BC.
 It was first reported amongst soldiers and sailors having inadequate access to fruits and vegetables which resulted in vitamin C deficiency.
 In Ancient Greece, the physician Hippocrates (460–370 BC) described symptoms of scurvy, specifically a "swelling and obstruction of the spleen."
-In 406 CE, the Chinese monk Faxian wrote that ginger was carried on Chinese ships to prevent scurvy.
+Pliny the Elder described sailors consuming sea kale to prevent scurvy in his Naturalis historia (77–79 AD).
+In 406 AD, the Chinese monk Faxian wrote that ginger was carried on Chinese ships to prevent scurvy.

 The knowledge that consuming certain foods is a cure for scurvy has been repeatedly forgotten and rediscovered into the early 20th century.
-Scurvy occurred during the Great famine of Ireland in 1845 and also the American Civil War.
+Scurvy occurred during the Great Famine of Ireland in 1845 and also the American Civil War.
 In 2002, scurvy outbreaks were recorded in Afghanistan following the most intense phase of the war.